Åland War: From Kristinestad to Nykarleby

 At the beginning of the war, a battalion of soldiers and two artillery batteries were stationed to protect Kristinestad.
 The military detachment left the town in the spring of 1855, taking with it the rifles given to a group of civilian volunteers.
 At the same time, the cannons were also pulled out of their positions and hidden.
 On 27 June the British paddle steamers Firefly and Driver sailed in front of Kristinestad, destroying empty artillery emplacements and threatening to shell the town, the port's large timber depot and shipyard.
 As a result of the negotiations, the shelling was avoided, but in return the British received the schooner Pallas and food supplies.
 Firefly returned to top up its food stores in mid-July, when the French warship D’Assas was also involved.
-After that, the enemy no longer visited Kristinestad.
+After that, Anglo-French forces no longer visited Kristinestad.

-In the first summer of 1854, Vasa was spared destruction by the English, perhaps because the channels leading to the harbours were difficult to navigate and the English knew of the destruction of the city by fire two years earlier.
+In the first summer of 1854, Vasa was spared destruction by the British, perhaps because the channels leading to the harbours were difficult to navigate and the British knew of the destruction of the city by fire two years earlier.
 In the autumn of 1855, on 3 August, the corvette Firelly anchored in front of the port of Palosaari.
-An empty house owned by G. G. Wolff, a trade counsellor near the harbour, was burned down as the English had heard that it had housed Russian soldiers.
+An empty house owned by G. G. Wolff, a trade counsellor near the harbour, was burned down as the British had heard that it had housed Russian soldiers.
 Wolff's ship Fides was seized and another newly completed ship was burned.
-In addition, the English took over Grönberg's Preciosa as well as two brigs.
-The English also decided to replenish their tar stores, and the previously seized schooner Necken was towed to port.
+In addition, the British took over Grönberg's Preciosa as well as two brigs.
+The British also decided to replenish their tar stores, and the previously seized schooner Necken was towed to port.
 However, the loading was interrupted as the Russian detachment sent to the scene arrived to defend the port.
 The corvette retreated beyond gunnery range and anchored near Fjällskär.
 The naval attack on the port of Palosaari took place on 8 August with two cannon-armed longboats, and the events of the attack are part of the legend of Vaasa's civil warfare:

-The next day, 9 August, the English corvette set sail, towing two seized vessels.
+The next day, 9 August, the British corvette set sail, towing two seized vessels.
 The port itself had suffered only minor damage, and other losses were minor.
 One Russian and one Finnish soldier were killed.
 The funeral with military honours of the Finnish signalman took place the next day at Kappelinmäki, with the residents of the city participating.

-Nykarleby was completely spared the war, even though enemy ships visited the city's outer harbour.
+Nykarleby was completely spared the war, even though Anglo-French ships visited the city's outer harbour.
 The captains of the ships seized by the British provided incorrect information about the artillery batteries placed at the mouth of the Lapua River flowing through the city and the number of military units stationed in the locality, which apparently led the enemy not to attack.